Uduv/ml_pipeline_for_gcp/README.md

 ### 3.1 Merge BigQuery tables with SQL procedure

+You will create an SQL procedure to merge BigQuery tables by calling them in a procedure with a regex replacement expression.

 - **BigQuery** is a cloud-based data warehouse by GCP for storing, querying, and analyzing large datasets quickly and easily, with support for SQL, machine learning, and advanced analytics.
 - An **SQL procedure** is similar to a function in Python - you define it and can call it afterward.

-You will create an SQL procedure to merge BigQuery tables by calling them in a procedure with a regex replacement expression.

-*Code of the SQL procedure can be [found here* ↗️*.*](https://github.com/Uduv/ml_pipeline_for_gcp/blob/master/Triggers/SQL_merge_procedure.sql)
+Code of the SQL procedure can be [found here↗️.](https://github.com/Uduv/ml_pipeline_for_gcp/blob/master/Triggers/SQL_merge_procedure.sql)

 # 4. GCP Authorizations required